 New Markets business area

-Focus on four geographic areas: Southeast Asia, Russia, the Middle East and North Africa
+Focus on four geographic areas: Asia, Oceania, the Middle East and Russia

-Continue to build on the acquisitions of Song Seng and Terinex Siam and grow sales of premium products
+Continue to build on all acquisitions and grow the sale of premium products

 Further develop the distributor network in regions where demand for Duni’s concepts is strong